Caching Principal Resolution Service

 On the producer node, click on "Add Property" in the "Consumer Services" section and configure the following fields:

 Readonly on Consumer | This checkbox should be selected only on producer nodes of Mindbreeze InSpire environments with producer and consumer nodes.
 Local updates on all consumer nodes will be disabled.
-Consumers Base URLs should be configured in order to be updated remotely. |
+If Consumers Base URLs are configured, then only those configured consumers will be updated remotely.
+The explicit configuration of consumer is not recommended in situations where some consumer nodes are disabled or their role is change in MMC nodes setup.
+In such dynamic nodes situations, it is recommended to select only this checkbox, the consumers will be detected automatically according to current MMC nodes setup. |

 Base URL | The URL to the Mindbreeze Management Center of the Mindbreeze InSpire consumer appliance.
 If hosted in the cloud, usually https://mycompany.mindbreeze.com:8443 Windows: Base URL should be directly the consumer cache URL (HTTP).
 E.g. http://consumerhost:23900 |